minqwq/pyos-improved/README.md

 Star this project, no anymore, just star it
 or if you really like it and you want donate me, use wechat pay:
 ![weixin](/donate/weixin.png)
 this is not forcely required, if you dont have money you can just click star
+We will free forever, from now to future. --minqwq(Leader of LR Studio)
 # Contributor
 minqwq | Creator of this project, Interface designer, Coder, Document editer
 bibimingming | Imported modules installer maker